jasonish/evebox/README.md

 In development mode changes to Go files will trigger a recompile/restart, and changes to the web app will trigger a recompile of the javascript and a browser refresh.

-## A Note on Authentication

-While the latest development versions of EveBox support authentication, TLS support is not included.
-Therefore it is advised to run EveBox behind a reverse proxy that terminals TLS/SSL.

 ## Change Log